-Chronic needs cases pertain to DME, extended home health, personal care services (PCS), and rehabilitation services.
-The PA process has been altered to allow designation of some beneficiaries as "chronic needs case beneficiaries".
-Prior authorized services are continuous and are expected to remain at current levels based on the medical condition of these beneficiaries.
-Once a beneficiary is deemed a "chronic needs case", providers must only submit a PA request form accompanied by a statement from an AHP, documenting that the beneficiary's condition has not improved and the services currently approved must be continued at the approved level.
+Chronic needs cases pertain to DME, Extended Home Health, Personal Care Services (PCS), and Rehabilitation Services.
+The PA process has been altered to allow designation of some beneficiaries as Chronic Needs Case Beneficiaries.
+Prior authorized services are continuous and expected to remain at current levels based on their medical condition for these beneficiaries.
+Once a beneficiary is deemed a Chronic Needs Case, providers must only submit a PA request form accompanied by a statement from a physician documenting that the beneficiary's condition has not improved and the services currently approved must be continued at the approved level.